AnalystYuchels/airbnb-clone-project/README.md

 **Primary Pages:**

-**- Property Listing View:**	Grid display of available properties with filters **- Listing Detailed View:** Complete property details with images and booking form **- Simple Checkout View:**	Streamlined payment and booking confirmation
+- **Property Listing View:**	Grid display of available properties with filters

+- **Listing Detailed View:** Complete property details with images and booking form

+- **Simple Checkout View:**	Streamlined payment and booking confirmation

 **Importance of a User-Friendly Design in a Booking System:**